claranet-coast/toggl-cli-wrapper/README.md

   - Python 3.7.3
   - togglCli for python (pip install togglCli)

-For the usage of togglCli see the documentation page: https://coast.xpeppers.com/#tutorial/togglcli.html
+For the usage and installation of togglCli see the documentation page: https://coast.xpeppers.com/#tutorial/togglcli.html